top of page

 • 3 min read

-Remote Online Notarization (RON) is widely used across Florida—but only when it is performed in full compliance with Florida law.
+Remote Online Notarization (RON) is widely used across Florida—but only when it is performed in full compliance with state law.
 Not all online notarizations are created equal, and mistakes in compliance can lead to rejected documents, legal disputes, or the need to re-notarize.

 RON compliance with Florida law and legal requirements